Get that margarita mix out of my face

 The frozen era

-In the 1970s, frozen Margaritas exploded in popularity, especially in restaurants and vacation settings.
+Then came the blender.
+In the 1970s, frozen Margaritas took over—especially in restaurants and vacation spots.

 Why it matters

-The Margarita is one of the best examples of the sour template in action.
+The Margarita is one of the clearest examples of the sour template in action.
+A little more lime.
+A little less sweetness.
+Same ingredients.
+Completely different drink.

 • Citrus balance